Toll Brothers Apartment Living - GuruFocus.com

-The five-story, 323-unit luxury apartment community totals more than 450k square feet.
+The groundbreaking marks the start of construction of more than 1,000 luxury units throughout Dallas-Fort Worth area, and kicks off joint venture between Toll Brothers Apartment Living and Equity Residential

-PHOENIX, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Toll Brothers Apartment Living®, the rental subsidiary of Toll Brothers, Inc. (: TOL), the nation’s leading builder of luxury homes, has announced the grand opening of Haverly, a new five-story, 323-unit luxury mid-rise apartment community in Phoenix.
+DALLAS, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- Toll Brothers Apartment Living®, the rental subsidiary of Toll Brothers, Inc. (: TOL), the nation’s leading builder of luxury homes, and Equity Residential (: EQR), an S&P 500 company focused on the acquisition, development, and management of residential rental properties located in and around dynamic cities, today celebrated the groundbreaking of three new luxury rental communities totaling 1,053 units in the Dallas-Fort Worth metropolitan area.

-Toll Brothers recently hosted a grand opening celebration at the property for its development partners and local officials, as well as current and prospective residents of the community.
-Haverly’s construction started in 2020 and initial occupancy began in summer 2022.
+Lyle, Remy, and The Settler represent the first three joint ventures in North Texas under the strategic relationship that Toll Brothers and Equity Residential established in 2021.
+The three communities join the continued expansion of Toll Brothers Apartment Living in Texas, with future communities in the state planned for Austin and Houston.

-“We’re thrilled to open our new luxury rental apartment community in Phoenix, building on Toll Brothers’ well-established presence of new home communities in the market, as well as Canvas, our student housing community near Arizona State University,” said Charles Elliott, President of Toll Brothers Apartment Living.
-“Haverly will continue to deliver the same brand promise that we’re known for throughout the Valley, and we look forward to expanding our multifamily offerings in the Phoenix metro area.”
+Hosted at the construction site of Lyle in Dallas, the October 27 groundbreaking celebration was attended by senior executives from Toll Brothers Apartment Living and Equity Residential, and members of the media.

 About Toll Brothers Apartment Living®